top of page

 SHARING

-We are looking at touring our exhibition!
+We are looking to tour our exhibition!

-The stories include young carers, co-caring, BME, LGBTQA+, males/females, the elderly and a range of disabilities being cared for, aiming to show a true representation of the caring community.
 We want to make as many people as possible aware of the fantastic job carers do, often behind closed doors.

 Carers 19-Helle-6824.jpg